Dylsonator/DylanFliskiPortfolio/README.md

 ### Dijkstra's algorithm StarMap Navigation (C#)
 [GitHubRepo(Build Available)](https://github.com/Dylsonator/ct4101-a2-star-map-navigation-simulation-DylanFliski-main)<br />
 [Demonstration Video](https://youtu.be/ThL5Exlvdbs) <br />
 For an Assignment I was tasked with implementing a star-map navigation style simulation within the Unity Game Engine, utilizing my own pathfinding and movement methods.
 This simulation employed the mathematical techniques I developed over the course of the module.
 I did not make use of Unity's built-in navigation or lerp systems.
-(Graded 64 (B)) <br />
+(Graded 64 (2:1)) <br />
 ![StarMapNavigation](/Assets/IMG/StarmapNavigationDJikstras.png) <br />